This article was updated and republished on Jan 10, 2022.

 To be a successful government contractor, your business processes need to be Defense Contract Audit Agency (DCAA) compliant.
 Successfully completing a DCAA audit ensures the legality of your operation and helps you continue acquiring government contracts.
-You can make your life easier and guarantee smooth audits by using accounting software that’s DCAA compliant.
+You can make your life easier and guarantee smooth audits by using accounting software for government contractors that’s DCAA compliant.

 What Does DCAA Compliant Mean?

 Being DCAA compliant means that the organization has systems and procedures in place to comply with the DCAA audit.
 However, the DCAA doesn’t actually certify or award a formal statement that your business is DCAA compliant.
 Instead, DCAA audits check if your organization meets:

 You must verify that your financial management meets DCAA standards regarding financial data security and accountability.
 Additionally, you must clearly document how you’re using the contract money, as well as the results achieved.

 The Truth About ‘DCAA Approved’ Accounting Software

 There are no accounting systems that are formally approved by the DCAA.
 Even saying that a system is DCAA compliant just means it has features that meet the requirements of various audits.
 The DCAA doesn’t give accreditation or approval to these systems.
 Bear this in mind as you see advertisements declaring accounting systems as ‘DCAA approved.’
 The solution might be suitable for DCAA audits, but the company is trying to attract your business with false information.

 The reality is that DCAA compliance is based on a combination of accounting practices and accounting software features.
 No matter what software you use, policies and procedures documenting your finances efficiently are key.
 All of this requires highly flexible and automated accounting software.